Your browser is unsupported

 How are home insurance costs changing across the United States?

-Access insights from ICE's 10-year study into the forces propelling rising insurance costs across the U.S. since 2014.
+Access insights from ICE’s in-depth analysis of 10 years of U.S. insurance trends, uncovering the key forces driving rising costs since 2014.

 • Average total annual insurance premiums for single-family homeowners rose about 90%, from $1,270 in 2014 to $2,405 in 2025, an increase driven by home value growth, inflation, and climate-related risks, among other factors.